mittagessen/kraken/docs/ketos.rst

 * If the network doesn't converge before the early stopping aborts training, increase ``--min-epochs`` or ``--lag``.
 Use the ``--logger`` option to inspect your training loss.
 * Use the flag ``--augment`` to activate data augmentation.
 * Increase the amount of ``--workers`` to speedup data loading.
 This is essential when you use the ``--augment`` option.
-* When using an Nvidia GPU, set the ``--precision`` option to 16 to use automatic mixed precision (AMP).
+* When using an Nvidia GPU, set the ``--precision`` option to ``bf16-mixed`` to use automatic mixed precision (AMP).
 This can provide significant speedup without any loss in accuracy.
-* Use option -B to scale batch size until GPU utilization reaches 100%.
+* Use option ``-B`` to scale batch size until GPU utilization reaches 100%.
 When using a larger batch size, it is recommended to use option -r to scale the learning rate by the square root of the batch size (1e-3 * sqrt(batch_size)).
-* When fine-tuning, it is recommended to use `new` mode not `union` as the network will rapidly unlearn missing labels in the new dataset.
+* When fine-tuning, it is recommended to use ``new`` mode not ``union`` as the network will rapidly unlearn missing labels in the new dataset.
 * If the new dataset is fairly dissimilar or your base model has been pretrained with ketos pretrain, use ``--warmup`` in conjunction with ``--freeze-backbone`` for one 1 or 2 epochs.
-* Upload your models to the model repository.
+* Upload your models to the :ref:`model repository <repo>`.

 Segmentation model training
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~